Community Building

 What does Community Building and Action look like?

 Our Actions are one of our strongest tools in building community!
-They bring us together in place, with a shared purpose.
+They bring us together in one place, with a shared purpose.
 We tell stories about our actions which define our community.

 Community Building is one of our strongest tools for creating actions!
 Wider community support helps create inclusive and well supported actions.
 The insight, interests and issues local communities face bring new ideas and perspectives into our action planning, design and messaging spaces.
 Our local communities have shared causes that motivate them.
 By being part of these communities, as rebels, we can enhance our collective capacity to safely engage in more contentious action.